FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `git_crypt_key` can be used to unlock a encrypted repository.
 To use this you must base64 encode your git-crypt key and put it in vault and reference it.

 `branch` configures the branch that the pipeline will track.
-This is optional on master but *must* be configured if executing halfpipe on a branch
+This is optional on master but *must* be configured if executing halfpipe on a branch.

+`shallow` configures if the repo should be shallow cloned, `git clone ... --depth 1`.
+This is helpful if your repo is large and you dont need the full history.

 Examples
 ```yaml